Residents advised to safely dispose hazardous waste

 The Solid Waste Association of North America recommends that residents practice safety through ensuring proper disposal of waste, including not placing hazardous waste or chemicals at the curb for collection; contacting local municipal or waste management staff if they have questions; bagging and tying all trash before placing it into their container and putting it out to the curb; and slowing down when driving and approaching collection trucks, said ecomaine.

-Kevin Roche, CEO of ecomaine and chair of the association’s New England chapter, said that everyone needs to do their part in preventing accidents similar to the one in Dayton.
+Kevin Roche, CEO of ecomaine and chair of SWANA’s New England chapter, said that everyone needs to do their part in preventing accidents similar to the one in Dayton.

 “This incident is a truly unfortunate reminder that, as we often say, ‘there is no such thing as away,'” he said.
 “When we throw things away, there are real people who have to deal with the very real consequences of improper disposal.
 We all need to work together to prevent occurrences like this one.”